damonbinder/damonbinder.github.io/projects/index.md

 ---
 layout: page
-title: Sample Articles
+title: Projects
-excerpt: "An archive of articles sorted by date."
+excerpt: "Coding and other projects I have worked on."
 search_omit: true
 image:
   feature: ions.jpg